Project management 101 part 1 – Project management definition and use for freelancers

 #4 Better Pricing Policies

-Coming up with new processes, through good project management, that are more efficient will help you optimally tweak both your budget and pricing policy towards more profitable margins!
+Coming up with new processes, through good project management, that is more efficient will help you optimally tweak both your budget and pricing policy towards more profitable margins!

 #5 Schedule time more effectively and keep deadlines